h2non/node-authrc/README.md

 #### create(data, callback)

-Create a complete new config.
-This method creates the config and save it into disk.
+Create a new `.authrc` in disk on the current path, optionally passing the data `object`.
 Useful for creating new files.

 Return [Auth Object](#new-authrcfilepath)